github/docs/content/osmand/plugins/osm-editing/osm-editing-android.md

 ![Placeholder](/assets/images/plugins/placeholder-intro.png)

 {% note %}
-Note: you can see your new POI on OsmAnd map after one hour after added it to OSM project if you have OsmAnd Live subscription.
+Note: you can see your new POI on OsmAnd map after one hour after added it to OSM project if you have OsmAnd Live subscription {% link /osmand/purchases/osmand-live-android %}.
 {% endnote %}

 ### How to upload GPX track